Armenia in the Eurovision Song Contest 2008: Background

-The Armenian national broadcaster, Public Television of Armenia (AMPTV), broadcasts the event within Armenia and organises the selection process for the nation's entry.
-AMPTV confirmed their intentions to participate at the 2008 Eurovision Song Contest on 15 November 2007.
-Armenia has used various methods to select the Armenian entry in the past, such as internal selections and a live televised national final to choose both the performer and song to compete at Eurovision.
+As part of its duties as participating broadcaster, AMPTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 15 November 2007.
+AMPTV has used various methods to select its entry in the past, such as internal selections and a live televised national final to choose both the performer and song to compete at Eurovision.
 The broadcaster opted to internally select the artist for the 2008 contest, with a national final being organized to select the song.

 Before Eurovision

 Artist selection

-The Armenian representative for the Eurovision Song Contest 2008 was internally selected by the AMPTV.
-On 15 November 2007, Sirusho was announced as the Armenian entrant.
+The Art Council of AMPTV internally selected the Armenian representative for the Eurovision Song Contest 2008.
+On 15 November 2007, AMPTV announced Sirusho as its entrant.
 The broadcaster also announced that a national final would be held to select her song.

 Evrotesil 2008

-Following their artist reveal, AMPTV announced a public call for song submissions with a deadline of 15 January 2008.
-10 songs were submitted by Armenian songwriters and a jury panel together with Sirusho selected four songs to proceed to the national final, which were announced on 6 March 2008.
+Following their artist reveal, AMPTV announced a public call for song submissions from Armenian songwriters with a deadline of 15 January 2008.
+10 songs were submitted and a jury panel together with Sirusho selected four songs to proceed to the national final, which were announced on 6 March 2008.
 The national final was scheduled to take place on 8 March 2008 at the Academic Opera and Ballet Theatre in Yerevan, however due to a State of Emergency in Armenia, the show, hosted by Gohar Gasparyan and Felix Khachatryan and broadcast on Channel 1, took place at the AMPTV studios in Yerevan instead.
 All four competing songs were performed by Sirusho and the winning song, "Qélé, Qélé", was selected exclusively by a public vote.
-The song was co-written by Canadian-Armenian composer/producer DerHova.
-In addition to the performances of the competing songs, the interval act featured Armenian Eurovision 2007 entrant Hayko with "Anytime You Need".
+The song was co-written and produced by Canadian-Armenian composer/producer H.A.
+Der-Hovagimian (DerHova).
+In addition to the performances of the competing songs, the interval act featured previous year's Eurovision entrant Hayko performing his entry "Anytime You Need".

 Promotion

 Sirusho made several appearances across Europe to specifically promote "Qélé, Qélé" as the Armenian Eurovision entry.
 On 6 April, Sirusho performed during the Armenia Tashir Awards which was held in Moscow, Russia.
-On 25 April, Sirusho performed during the UK Eurovision Preview Party, which was held at the Scala venue in London, United Kingdom and hosted by Paddy O'Connell.
+On 25 April, Sirusho performed during the UK Eurovision Preview Party, which was held at the Scala venue in London, United Kingdom, and hosted by Paddy O'Connell.
 Sirusho also completed promotional activities in France where she performed during a concert which was held at the Le Garden venue in Paris on 29 April.